ELPiTiFOR/ObsCureRandomizer/README.md

 # Usage
 ## What this tool can do
 - This tool can make backups of the `allitems.it` file and the `_n.tm` files, which are the files it modifies.
-The
 - It can restore the files using a backup.
 - It can randomize all the rooms, even though not all items are yet supported (It's just a matter of time that I add them).
 And I still don't manage the items